farzeemjiwani/ToxicSpanDetection/README.md

+# Motivation

+The primary objective of this repo is to understand the Toxic Span Detection problem and has used the implementation given in the paper: https://arxiv.org/pdf/2110.03730v1.pdf.
+You can find the source code here: https://github.com/erikdyan/toxic_span_detection.

 # Toxic Span Detection

 [Toxic Span Detection](https://sites.google.com/view/toxicspans) is a task at [SemEval 2021](https://semeval.github.io/SemEval2021/).
 It concerns the evaluation of systems that detect the spans that make a text toxic, when detecting such spans is possible.